History of quilting

 The history of quilting, the stitching together of layers of padding and fabric, may date back as far as 3400 BCE.
 For much of its history, quilting was primarily a practical technique to provide physical protection and insulation.
 However, decorative elements were often also present, and many quilts are now primarily art pieces.
+Quilting appears on more than just quilts, it is also found on clothing, jackets in particular.

 Europe

 In Europe, quilting appears to have been introduced by Crusaders in the 12th century (Colby 1971) in the form of the aketon or gambeson, a quilted garment worn under armour which later developed into the doublet, which remained an essential part of fashionable men's clothing for 300 years until the early 1600s.

 One of the earliest existing decorative works is the Tristan Quilt, made around 1360 in Sicily.
 It is one of the earliest surviving quilts in the world and at least two sections survive, located at the V&A Museum (London) and in Bargello palace (Florence).
 Another of the Tristan and Isolde story is held in a private collection.